"December 21, 2012"

 (ABC News Photo Illustration)

-in his younger years, started preparing for the apocalypse.
+Instead, Geryl, a soft-spoken man who had studied chemistry in his younger years, started preparing for the apocalypse.
 He founded a "survival group" for like-minded men and women, aimed at living through the catastrophe he knew was coming.

 He started gathering materials necessary to survive — water purifiers, wheelbarrows (with spare tires), dust masks and vegetable seeds.
 His list of survival goods runs 11 pages long.